 IN NO EVENT SHALL COOPER OR ANY PARENT, SUBSIDIARY OR AFFILIATE COMPANY OF COOPER BE LIABLE FOR ANY INCIDENTAL, INDIRECT, SPECIAL OR CONSEQUENTIAL DAMAGES OR LOSSES, INCLUDING BUT NOT LIMITED TO LOST OR PROSPECTIVE PROFITS OR REVENUES, INCURRED BY BUYER OR BY BUYER TO ANY THIRD PARTY UNDER OR AS A RESULT OF THIS AGREEMENT OR ANY PURCHASE ORDER SUBMITTED UNDER THIS AGREEMENT, OR THE BREACH OF THIS AGREEMENT OR ANY PURCHASE ORDER UNDER THIS AGREEMENT, OR ANY COLLATERAL CONTRACT, HOWSOEVER CAUSED, AND WHETHER BASED ON WARRANTY, CONTRACT, OR TORT (INCLUDING NEGLIGENCE, STRICT LIABILITY OR OTHERWISE) AND REGARDLESS OF THE NEGLIGENCE, STRICT LIABILITY OR FAULT OF COOPER OR ANY THIRD PARTY.

-EXCEPT AS NOTED IN THE FOLLOWING SENTENCE, THE AMOUNT OF DAMAGES OR OTHER SUCH LIABILITIES OR OBLIGATIONS PAYABLE BY COOPER UNDER THIS AGREEMENT ON ANY CLAIM OF BUYER OF ANY KIND INCLUDING, WITHOUT LIMIT, A CLAIM FOR ANY LOSS OR DAMAGE ARISING OUT OF, OR IN CONNECTION WITH, OR RESULTING FROM A PURCHASE ORDER SUBMITTED UNDER THIS AGREEMENT, OR FROM THE PERFORMANCE OR BREACH THEREOF, SHALL IN NO EVENT EXCEED THE AMOUNT OF THE CONTRACT PRICE ALLOCABLE TO THE GOODS OR THE SERVICES, OR BOTH, GIVING RISE TO THE CLAIM EXCEPT AS SET FORTH IN PARAGRAPH 9 (B) (i)ABOVE.
+EXCEPT AS NOTED IN THE FOLLOWING SENTENCE, THE AMOUNT OF DAMAGES OR OTHER SUCH LIABILITIES OR OBLIGATIONS PAYABLE BY COOPER UNDER THIS AGREEMENT ON ANY CLAIM OF BUYER OF ANY KIND INCLUDING, WITHOUT LIMIT, A CLAIM FOR ANY LOSS OR DAMAGE ARISING OUT OF, OR IN CONNECTION WITH, OR RESULTING FROM A PURCHASE ORDER SUBMITTED UNDER THIS AGREEMENT, OR FROM THE PERFORMANCE OR BREACH THEREOF, SHALL IN NO EVENT EXCEED THE AMOUNT OF THE CONTRACT PRICE ALLOCABLE TO THE GOODS OR THE SERVICES, OR BOTH, GIVING RISE TO THE CLAIM EXCEPT AS SET FORTH IN PARAGRAPH 9 D ABOVE.
 THE FOREGOING LIMITATIONS OF LIABILITY SHALL NOT APPLY TO THE LIABILITY OF COOPER FOR BREACH OF ITS INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT TO THE EXTENT THAT THEY RELATE TO CLAIMS BY THIRD PARTIES OR TO CLAIMS BY BUYER ATTRIBUTABLE TO THE GROSS NEGLIGENCE OR INTENTIONAL ACT OR OMISSION OF COOPER IN THE PERFORMANCE OF SERVICES ON SITE AT BUYER'S PREMISES.

 Trademark: If the Goods specified within any Purchase Order are peculiar to Buyer's design or if the Goods bear Buyer's Trademark or identifying mark similar Goods shall not be sold or otherwise disposed of to anyone other than the Buyer without the prior written consent to the Buyer.